pyOpenSci/python-package-guide/tutorials/publish-pypi.md

 In this lesson you will learn how to:

 - Build your package's source (sdist) and wheel distributions
-- Setup an account on testPyPI (the process is similar for the real PyPI)
+- Setup an account on test PyPI (the process is similar for the real PyPI)
-- Publish your package to testPyPI
+- Publish your package to test PyPI

-You will do all of your development work in this lesson using Hatch.
+You will do all of your development work in this lesson using [Hatch](https://hatch.pypa.io/latest/).

 Once your package is on PyPI you can publish it to the conda-forge channel of conda using [grayskull](https://conda.github.io/grayskull/).